Why everyone is suddenly talking about male rompers

 Before rompers, they were just jumpsuits

-The fact is, the male romper has enjoyed a rich history, sometimes paralleled by the emergence of other trends like pajama onesies.
+The male romper has enjoyed a rich history, sometimes paralleled by the emergence of other trends like pajama onesies.
 RompHim themselves posted a picture of Sean Connery as James Bond in 1964's "Goldfinger," rocking a thigh-lightful blue terry one piece.

 The recent trend was also a recent trend before RompHim blew it up.
-Here is NFL star Cam Newton rocking an excellent version at Coachella, which is exactly the sort fashion petri dish where these trends take root and grow.
+Here is NFL star Cam Newton rocking an excellent version at Coachella, which is exactly the sort of fashion petri dish where these trends take root and grow.

 That pretty much settles the (irrelevant) debate over whether they can be masculine or sexy, but just for the record, construction workers, hazmat specialists and military aviators have been pulling off the look for decades with traditionally manly aplomb.